KMJ-007/lazygh/README.md

 # LazyGH

+⚠️ **WARNING: This project is highly under development.
+Do not use in production.
+There are several security issues which are yet to be addressed.** ⚠️

 LazyGH is a Terminal User Interface (TUI) application for managing multiple GitHub accounts easily.
 It allows you to switch between different Git configurations and SSH keys seamlessly.

 ## Demo